Host your own dad baby shower

 Additional fun:

-- Send everyone through the obstacle course—not just the Dad to Be.
+- Send everyone through the obstacle course—not just the dad to be.
 Compete individually or in teams.
 Award prizes.

 - Appoint experienced dads (or moms!) to act as judges and award points for skill, style, speed, and creativity.